rpryzant/causal-text/README.md

 # causal-text
+This is an implementation of the paper [Causal Effects of Linguistic Properties](https://nlp.stanford.edu/pubs/pryzant2021causal.pdf).

-This is a package for computing the causal effects of text.
+It is a package for computing the causal effects of text.
 Concretely this means algorithms for quantifying the degree of influence some user-defiend property (E.g. sentiment, respect) has on an outcome (email reply time), while controlling for potential confounds (topic, etc).

 ## Setup